fynnfluegge/rocketnotes/CONTRIBUTING.md

 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same GNU General Public License v3.0 that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the MIT License that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.